Suv4o/personal-blog-2023/content/2025/01/09/the-container-presentational-pattern-with-react-and-vue.md

     - JavaScript
 ---

-# Understanding JavaScript Reactivity with Proxy and TypeScript
+# The Container/Presentational Pattern with React and Vue

 _{{$document.published}} • {{$document.readTime}} min read — by **[{{$document.author}}](/)**_